- You do not have any products in your shopping cart yet.

 What to Do If Something Happens Anyway?

-Why are such damages not covered by warranty?
+Why are such damages not a warranty case?

-Such damages do not result from a product defect but from environmental influences that we as manufacturers or dealers cannot control.
+Such damages do not arise from a product defect but from environmental influences that we as manufacturer or retailer cannot control.
 The wood simply reacts naturally to unnatural conditions.

 - Avoid direct sunlight on the tabletop.